-A colorful culinary personality, Guy Fieri was born on January 22, 1968.
+A future colorful culinary personality, Guy Ramsey Ferry was born on January 22, 1968, later changing his last name to the original family spelling "Fieri."
 He opened up his first food business at the age of 10, operating his own pretzel cart.
 After college, he worked as a restaurant manager, then started his own restaurant with a partner in 1996.
 In 2006, Fieri began his TV career after winning Next Food Network Star.
 Today, he hosts several food-themed shows.

 Growing up in Ferndale, California, Guy Fieri developed a passion for food and entrepreneurship early on.
 He and his father built a special pretzel cart when he was 10 years old.
 Fieri eventually earned enough money from selling pretzels to fund the adventure of a lifetime; at the age of 16, Fieri spent a year studying in France, which furthered his culinary education.